CBC-UCONN/genome_size_estimation/README.md

 Now we see two peaks.
 The left peak corresponds to k-mers overlapping heterozygous sites.
 Their frequency is cut in half compared to expectations.
 The right peak corresponds to homozygous k-mers.
 If we use the right peak as Ck, we would recover the true genome size.

-There are many further complications to consider, like repetitive elements, organellar DNA, ploidy > 2, and biases in sequencing, so it is useful to use a more complex method that has been developed to model all these aspects of k-mer frequency spectrum implemented in `GenomeScope`.
+There are many further complications to consider, like repetitive elements, organellar DNA, ploidy > 2, and biases in sequencing, so it is helpful to use a more complex method,  implemented in `GenomeScope`, that has been developed to model all these aspects of k-mer frequency spectrum.
 This has the added advantage that it allows you to estimate the fraction of single-copy DNA, the level of heterozygosity, and the sequencing error rate.

 ## Genome profiling using `GenomeScope` and `jellyfish`